 When a government contractor or grantee has an SBIR or STTR award, the accounting requirements they are going to face, and thus, how they structure and maintain their system, will be vastly different between the Phase I and Phase II.
 In a Phase I SBIR/STTR, the only real deliverable the government expects is research and a report; there are no prototypes, and the award amount is relatively small (i.e. not worth scrutinizing).
 As a result, a small business can make do with a very simple accounting system, and typically can use a local, commercial bookkeeper (with no government or SBIR accounting experience).
 However, once an SBIR/STTR Phase II or other cost type contract is awarded, it now becomes necessary to hire an experienced SBIR accounting firm to ensure compliance,

-Phase II and SBIR Accounting Requirements
+Phase II SBIR Accounting Requirements

 Things change dramatically once the business is awarded a Phase II contract or grant.
 The government has much higher expectations of the contractor/grantee, not only regarding the deliverables, but more importantly, how they track their costs, time, and how the accounting system is setup.
 Why do they do this?
 Simply put, there's a lot more money on the line.
 Additionally, most Phase II SBIR/STTR awards are cost type (CPFF), instead of a firm fixed price (FFP).
 Thus, a Phase II award presents a greater risk to the government.